Blakeney Lifeboat Station

 Blakeney Lifeboat Station was located at the end of the shingle spit at Blakeney Point, north of the village of Blakeney, mid-way between Wells-next-the-Sea and Sheringham, on the north coast of the county of Norfolk.

-The Norfolk Association for Saving the Lives of Shipwrecked Mariners (NASLSM) placed a lifeboat at Blakeney in 1824, but no service records are available, and the station was closed in 1843.
-A lifeboat station was re-established at Blakeney Point by the Royal National Lifeboat Institution (RNLI) in 1862.
+The Norfolk Association for Saving the Lives of Shipwrecked Mariners (NASLSM) placed a lifeboat at Blakeney in 1824, but no service records are available, and the station was closed c.1843.
+A lifeboat station was re-established at Blakeney Point by the Royal National Lifeboat Institution (RNLI) on 6 October 1862.

 Blakeney Lifeboat Station was closed in 1935.

 History

 At a meeting of the RNLI committee of management on Thursday 7 November 1861, it was ordered that a that a life-boat station be formed at Blakeney, on the Norfolk coast.

 At a further meeting on Thursday 6 February 1862, it was noted that, via the Rev. P. J. Saffery of Tottenham, that a Miss Brightwell of Norwich wished to present the cost of the lifeboat (£180) to the Institution, and desired "that the boat might be named The Brightwell after her father."
 It was also recorded that a boathouse, costing £154, had been ordered for Blakeney.

 The official opening of the station was held on 6 October 1862, a local committee having been created from the local clergy and gentry of the area.
 The lifeboat was a 30-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with (6) oars, single-banked, and sails, constructed by Forrestt of Limehouse, London, and was duly named Brightwell.